Pittsburg–Chartierville Border Crossing

 The Pittsburg–Chartierville Border Crossing connects the towns of Chartierville, Quebec, and Pittsburg, New Hampshire.
 The crossing can be reached by U.S. Route 3 on the American side and by Quebec Route 257 on the Canadian side.

+Neither the American or Canadian port of entry at this location is open 24 hours a day; the nearest such facility is the Beecher Falls–East Hereford Border Crossing, approximately a 31 mi drive on the American side and a 42 mi drive the Canadian side.